klosabre/klosabre/README.md

 # Hi there 👋
->I am an undergraduate CS major at the University of Chicago
+I am an undergraduate CS major at the University of Chicago

-### Here are some ideas to get you started:

 - 🔭 I’m currently working on making
 - 🌱 I’m currently learning some
 - 👯 I’m looking to collaborate on a